Bio 2010 - Microbiology » Summer 2021 » Chapter 15 Quiz (A)

 Which statement below is characteristic of a secondary immune response?

-A. It results in less antibody secretion.
+A. It results in less memory cell circulation.

 B. It occurs much more rapidly than a primary response.